Development & Business Resources

 Other Support for Business

-The Prince George's Count Small Business Initiative provides direct assistance to the rapid-growth potential small and minority-owned businesses located in Prince George’s County.
+The Prince George's County Small Business Initiative provides direct assistance to the rapid-growth potential small and minority-owned businesses located in Prince George’s County.
 The U.S. Small Business Administration exists to aid, counsel, assist, and protect the interests of small business concerns, to preserve free competitive enterprise, and to maintain and strengthen the overall economy of our nation.
 It works through a network of field offices and partnerships with public and private organizations including the Maryland Small Business Development Center.

 WMATA/TOD Joint Development Update